 Winter Skincare Routine According to Different Skin Types

-Winter’s chilly winds, can be enchanting to your mind, but are a bit harsh on your skin.
-With the temperature dropping, the cold and dry environment takes away your natural moisture, leading to skin issues.
+Winter’s chilly winds can be enchanting to your mind, but they are a bit harsh on your skin.
+With the temperature dropping, the cold and dry environment removes your natural moisture, leading to skin issues.
 This is why you must follow a winter skincare routine tailored according to your skin type.
-This is why, we are discussing the proper way you can take care of your skin with the right winter skin care products
+This is why we are discussing the proper way you can take care of your skin with the right winter skin care products:

 1. Oily

-Cold air dries your skin, prompting the skin to produce more oil in order to make up for the loss.
-This makes your skin a bit more oily, and this means more shine or acne breakouts if you already have oily skin.
+Cold air dries your skin, prompting it to produce more oil to make up for the loss.
+This makes your skin a bit more oily, which can mean more shine or acne breakouts if you already have oily skin.

-To counter this, you need non-comedogenic moisturizers, along with gel-based cleansers, and salicylic acid products.
-Yes, you can start your day with a gentle foaming wash (CeraVe Foaming Facial Cleanser), and pair it with a light (Neutrogena Oil-Free Moisture) moisturizer.
-Now put on some salicylic acid products (Ordinary Salicylic Acid 2% Solution) to control the oil and acne breakouts, and finish off with a sunscreen.
+To counter this, you need non-comedogenic moisturizers, gel-based cleansers, and salicylic acid products.
+Yes, you can start your day with a gentle foaming wash (CeraVe Foaming Facial Cleanser) and pair it with a light (Neutrogena Oil-Free Moisture) moisturizer.
+Now, put on some salicylic acid products (Ordinary Salicylic Acid 2% Solution) to control the oil and acne breakouts, and finish off with sunscreen.

 2. Dry